atdames09/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 | B           | sushi        | 2               |
 | B           | ramen        | 2               |
 | C           | ramen        | 3               |
-#### Note:
+#### Alternate Answer
 - **GROUP_CONCAT** can be used to return the results so that each customer only has one row, similar to Question 3.

 ****

-**6. Which item was purchased first by the customer after they became a member?
+## 6. Which item was purchased first by the customer after they became a member?
+> [!NOTE]

-*We assume that any purchases made on a customers join date were made after they became a member.*
+We assume that any purchases made on a customers join date were made after they became a member.
 #### Steps:
 - A CTE named `sales_order` is created to rank each member's order, by date, after they became a member.
 - We ``JOIN dannys_diner.members`` to find when each member joined.
 By joining on `s.order_date >= mem.join_date` we only join orders that are made on, or after, a customer became a member.